 - Generation of significant funding to support local infrastructure and community facilities

-- Facilitating much needed improvements to The Paddock
+- Facilitating much needed improvements to The Paddock with £500,000 of new investment

 - Creation of an attractive new waterside public space for local people, unique within Tottenham Hale